Kariaro/VRigUnity/README.md

 # VRigUnity
-A virtual character AI animator.
-This app takes a `VRM` model and uses your webcam to move the virtual character.
+A virtual character animator.
+This app uses your webcam and an AI to move a `VRM` model.

+This app can be used in combination with other tools like *VSeeFace* and *VRM Posing Desktop*

+<a href="https://github.com/Kariaro/VRigUnity/releases/latest" target="blank"><b>Download</b></a>

 ![Example](.github/assets/videos/show0.gif)